YytRecg/MultiOmics-Cancer-Classification/README.md

  * R Markdown files of applying PCA to cleaned TCGA data
  * R Markdown files of applying Tomek Links and Near Miss to address class imbalance
  * Alternative Python script for Tomek Links

+### Note
+Other TCGA data will be available soon in data folder.